 As A Stone-Campbell Movement - We Have A Dream

 - We value and have learned that the roles played by the Enlightenment and American/Canadian Restoration Movement have shaped the theological perspectives of our respective heritages.
-This awareness now influences our attitude and helps us to transcend certain limitations coming from our histories.
+This awareness now influences our attitude and helps us to enjoy our freedom in Christ coming from our histories.

-- We value the Word of God as God's absolute truth and every man and women has the right to private judgement.
+- We value the Word of God as God's absolute truth, and every man and women has the right to their interpretation of the scriptures .

 - We value and appreciate the value of historic Christian creeds, but we are unwilling to make any of these creeds a test of Christian unity.

 - We value and believe that [no] human authority [has] power to impose new commands, man-made doctrines, human rules, a form of legalism, or ordinances upon the church, which our Lord Jesus Christ has not enjoined.

 - We value and celebrate our common conviction that Christ is the authority for life and belief.
 Christ is revealed through the Bible, as interpreted by the work of the Spirit in the context of the community of faith.

 - We value and desire to discover the essence of New Testament Christianity through the unconditional love of God.

 - We value and strive to maintain a teachable heart.
 We believe this is the key to successful, ongoing growth in life and ministry: to stay open to instruction, correction and improvement from the scriptures.